tytydraco/yessleep/out/Does_anyone_else_remember_the_Buck_the_Chuckler_toy_from_the_90s.md

 My face lit up.
 “You know… He just *might*!
 I don’t remember what my parents did with him, but I know that a lot of my childhood belongings are in the attic.”

 It was as I hurried upstairs, drowning out the ruckus of my friends chanting, ‘Show us Buck’, that I started to recall long-repressed events from my youth.
-I tugged at the cord for the attic ladder, sifting through my corrupted memory banks for reliable information.
+I tugged at the cord for the attic ladder, sifting through my corrupted memory bank for reliable information.

 My eighth birthday party was a traumatic event — so effectively suppressed that my parents, for my sake, have never mentioned it since.
 But pieces of that fateful sleepover returned to my mind as I reached the top of the ladder, peering into the blackened mouth of the attic.